 We are principally engaged in the ownership, operation, development, and franchising of the Chili's® Grill & Bar ("Chili's") and Maggiano's Little Italy® ("Maggiano's") restaurant brands.
-At December 26, 2018, we owned, operated or franchised 1,685 restaurants, consisting of 995 company-owned restaurants and 690 franchised restaurants, located in the United States and 30 countries and two United States territories.
+At March 27, 2019, we owned, operated or franchised 1,676 restaurants, consisting of 997 company-owned restaurants and 679 franchised restaurants, located in the United States, 29 countries and two United States territories.

-We are committed to strategies and a company culture that we believe are centered on growing long-term sales and profit, enhancing the guest experience and engaging team members.
+We are committed to strategies and a company culture that we believe are centered on a guest experience which includes bringing back guests, growing long-term sales and profit and engaging team members.
 Our strategies and culture are intended to differentiate our brands from the competition, reduce the costs associated with managing our restaurants and establish a strong presence for our brands in key markets around the world.

 We regularly evaluate our processes and menu at Chili's to identify opportunities where we can improve our service quality and food.
 During fiscal 2018, we reduced our menu items by approximately one-third compared to the prior year, and focused on our core equities of burgers, ribs, fajitas and margaritas.
 This initiative improved kitchen efficiency and allowed our managers and cooks to deliver our food hotter and faster to our guests.
 We also invested in the quality of our food.
-As a result, our average delivery time in the dining room improved by approximately one minute during the fiscal year 2018 compared to the year before, and guests responded favorably to the changes.
 During fiscal 2019, we continue to focus on our core equities and improving guest satisfaction with our food.

-We remain competitive with our value offerings at both lunch and dinner and are committed to offering consistent, quality products at a compelling every day value.
-During the latter half of fiscal 2018, we offered a promotional "3 for \$10" platform that allowed guests to combine a starter, a non-alcoholic drink and an entrée for just \$10.00.
-We have evolved this promotion in fiscal 2019, now offering it every day as a part of our base menu.
-Additionally, we have continued our margarita of the month platform that started in fiscal year 2018 that features a new margarita every month at an every-day value price of \$5.00.
+We remain competitive with a flexible platform of our value offerings at both lunch and dinner and are committed to offering consistent, quality products at a price point that is compelling to our guests.
+Our "3 for \$10" platform allows guests to combine a starter, a non-alcoholic drink and an entrée for just \$10.00 and is part of the every day base menu.
+Additionally, we have continued our margarita of the month promotion that started in fiscal year 2018 that features a new premium-liquor margarita every month at an every-day value price of \$5.00.
 We believe these and other value offers are increasing guest frequency and that few of our competitors can match these offers on a consistent basis.
-We will continue to seek opportunities to reinforce value and create interest for the Chili's brand with new and varied offerings to further enhance sales and drive incremental traffic.
+We continue to seek opportunities to reinforce value and create interest for the Chili's brand with new and varied offerings to further enhance sales and drive incremental traffic.